 Jury orders Dow Chemical to pay $400 million in price-fixing case

-Feb 20 (Reuters) - Dow Chemical Co on Wednesday was ordered by a federal jury to pay $400 million in a price-fixing case over chemicals used to make a wide range of foam products found in cars, furniture and packaging, according to court documents.
+(Reuters) - A federal jury has ordered Dow Chemical Co (DOW.N) to pay $400 million in a price-fixing case involving chemicals used to make foam products in cars, furniture and packaging, according to court documents.

 David Bernick, an attorney for Dow, said that the company would seek to dismiss the lawsuit in a post-trial motion.

 Separately, Dow said in a statement late on Wednesday that it was disappointed the jury found price fixing conduct during part of the time frame at issue, and that it continues to deny those allegations.

 The plaintiffs had sought damages for a five-year conspiracy, but the jury did not find Dow liable for the full five years, he said.

 "We think it's very clear that the jury rejected the five-year class conspiracy claim and there was no other claim," Bernick said.